vinayakrajurs/Informer-Battery-Dataset/README.md

 3. Open the file with zip extractor in the drive
 4. Then click open Informer.ipynb file and follow the code each step
 5. You can click open the file in colab and run the file only after the file is mounted in your drive
-6. All changes to the Prediction Length, epochs, dataset, etc can be made in the run.py file
+6. All changes to the Prediction Length, epochs, dataset, etc can be made in the main_informer.py file
-7. Insertion of a new dataset must be done in the data folder as well as adding the data as a custom data in data_loader.py Line 192
-8. You may make changes in the data set used and target to be run
+7. You may make changes in the data set used and target to be run